University of Rajshahi: Campus

 The university's main campus is in Motihar, on the eastern side of the city of Rajshahi and a mile from the Bangladeshi coast of the river Padma.
 The campus area is nearly 753 acre.
 Access to the walled-off campus is controlled through three security gates.
-It houses eleven large academic buildings — five for the arts, business studies and social sciences, four for the natural and applied sciences and two for agricultural studies.
+It houses eleven large academic buildings — five for the arts, business studies and social sciences, four for the natural and applied sciences, and two for agricultural studies.
+RU is considered to have one of the most beautiful campus in Bangladesh.

-Rail Line and University Station
+Rail line and University Station

-The Dhaka-Rajshahi rail line passes through the campus and it has a dedicated station named the University Station.
-It is near the Shahid Shohrawardy Hall on the southern border of the campus.
-There is an internal bazar nearby for the students only, called the station bazar.
+The Dhaka-Rajshahi rail line passes through the campus, and it has a dedicated station named the University Station.
+It is near the Shaheed Shohrawardy Hall on the southern border of the campus.
+There is an internal bazaar nearby for the students only, called the station bazaar.

 Gates

-There are four gates of the university, three being upon the Dhaka - Rajshahi Highway.
-The westernmost gate is the Kazla gate which provides access to the Western part of the campus mainly playgrounds and residential areas.
-The easternmost gate is the Binodpur gate that provides access to the Eastern Part of the campus and the Main gate in between these two provides access to the main administrative and academic portion of the campus.
+There are six gates of the university, three being upon the Dhaka - Rajshahi Highway.
+The westernmost gate is the Kazla gate, which provides access to the western part of the campus mainly playgrounds and residential areas.
+The easternmost gate is the Binodpur gate, which provides access to the eastern part of the campus, and the Main gate in between these two provides access to the main administrative and academic portion of the campus.
 The fourth gate is on the other side of the campus and provides access to the campus from the other side of the city.
-The main gate used to create an architectural optical illusion while entering or exiting the campus through it as it seemed to the visitor that the more he tries to go nearer the more the Administrative Building goes far away.
+The main gate is used to create an architectural optical illusion while entering or exiting the campus through it, as it seemed to the visitor that the more he tries to go nearer the more the Administrative Building goes far away.

 Forests

-There is an artificial forest in the campus.
-Called as "Matihar Udyan", it is situated in the eastern-most side of the campus.
-University fire station is situated near its southern side.
-It provides a serene enviornment and refreshment for the students and campus' joggers.
+There is an artificial forest on the campus.
+Called "Matihar Udyan", it is situated on the easternmost side of the campus.
+The university fire station is situated near its southern side.

-Parks, Lakes and Sanctuaries
+Parks, lakes and sanctuaries

-There is a central park of the university near the Shaheed Minar Complex.
+There is a central part of the university near the Shaheed Minar Complex.
 It is a small park providing a very good environment and a place for spending leisure for the students and residents of the campus.
-Rajshahi University Botanical Garden is also a park inside the campus home to some very rare species of trees and plants.
-There used to be a mini park-like plantation near the main gate but it was cut down during mid 2020s.
+Rajshahi University Botanical Garden is also a park inside the campus, home to some very rare species of trees and plants.
+There used to be a mini park-like plantation near the main gate, but it was cut down during the mid-2020s.
 There are two big lakes inside the campus.
-One is behind the Shahid Shamsuzzoha Hall popularly known as the Shorobor and another is behind the female hostels known as a part of the Junge Genome Project.
+One is behind the Shaheed Shamsuzzoha Hall, popularly known as the Shorobor and another is behind the female hostels known as a part of the Jungle Genome Project.
 Apart from these, there are nearly fifty ponds around the campus.

 There is a large bird sanctuary inside the campus called the Jungle Genome Project.
-It is an ecological project of the Zoology Department and it has natural plantations and lakes inside it.
+It is an ecological project of the Zoology Department, and it has natural plantations and lakes inside it.